OxyTurbine development department

 The Aerator model is particularly cost-effective for tertiary treatment systems where water is to be discharged into environmentally sensitive eco-systems.
 Such treated water is sometimes disinfected chemically before releases into a stream or a groundwater recharge zone for agriculture purposes.

-Due to its unique design, the OxyTurbine® Aerator can be fitted with a special intake port that is activated by the naturally occurring vacuüm.
+Due to its unique design, the OxyTurbine® Aerator can be fitted with a single intake port that is activated by the naturally occurring vacuüm.
 Connected to this port can be a time-release container of whatever chemical or additive is needed.
 The additive will be picked up by the vacuüm and discharged into the body of water along with the atmospheric air.

 Each Aerator configuration is operated by a low horsepower electric motor.
-The power requirements of the motor can be sized to meet the electrical requirements of your treatment system, from 220 volts and up.
+The power requirements of the motor can be sized to meet the electrical needs of your treatment system, from 220 volts and up.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.